standardebooks/manual/10-art-and-images.rst

 ======================

 #.
 The title, author, other contributors are in League Spartan font with 5px letter spacing in ALL CAPS.

 	#.
+If the author or a contributor is :string:`Anonymous`, then they are omitted from the titlepage image.

+#.
 The titlepage does not include subtitles.